Political psychology: Italy

 Meanwhile, in Italy, the Risorgimento (1870) instigated various social reforms and voting rights.
 The large division in social class during this period led lawyer Gaetano Mosca (1858–1914) to publish his work, The Ruling Class: Elements of Political Science (1896), which theorized the presence of the ruling and the ruled classes of all societies.
 Vilfredo Pareto (1828–1923), inspired by Mosca's concepts, contributed The Rise and Fall of the Elites (1901) and The Socialist System (1902–1903) to the discipline of political psychology, theorizing on the role of class and social systems.
 His work The Mind and Society (1916) offers a sociology treatise.
 Mosca and Pareto's texts on the Italian elite contributed to the theories of Robert Michels (1875–1936).
 Michels was a German socialist fascinated by the distinction between the largely lower class run parliament in Germany and upper class run parliament in Italy.
 He wrote Political Parties: A Sociological Study of the Oligarchic Tendencies of Modern Democracy (1911).

 Austria

-A large psychoanalytical influence was contributed to the discipline of political psychology by Sigmund Freud (1856–1939).
+Sigmund Freud (1856–1939) contributed a large psychoanalytical influence to the discipline of political psychology.
 His texts Totem and Taboo (1913) and Group Psychology and the Analysis of the Ego (1921) linked psychoanalysis with politics.
 Freud and Bullitt (1967) developed the first psycho-biographical explanation to how the personality characteristics of U.S. President Woodrow Wilson affected his decision making during World War I. Wilhelm Reich (1897–1957), inspired by the effects of World War II, was interested in whether personality types varied according to epoch, culture and class.
 He described the bidirectional effect of group, society and the environment with personality.
 He combined Freudian and Marxist theories in his book The Mass Psychology of Fascism (1933).
 He also edited The Journal for Political Psychology and Sexual Economy (1934–1938) which was the first journal to present political psychology in the principal of western language.